 People also refer to the concept of “Single Origin” in the coffee world, which signifies that the package contains only one sort of coffee.
 And “Mixed” or “Blend” refers to a coffee container that contains several different varieties of coffee blended together.

 Furthermore, in the context of world coffee, “Single Origin” might refer to a seed variety, a growing region, a farm, or a coffee cooperative.
-Coffee from the Vietnamese village of K’ho, for example, can be labeled as Single Origin since it has traits that other coffees do not.
+For example, coffee from the Vietnamese village of K’ho can be labeled as Single Origin since it has traits that other coffees do not.

 This information reflects how well the beans have been roasted.
 The coffee will be acidic and less harsh if it is lightly roasted.
 The coffee will not be sour and harsh if it is roasted black (dark roast).
 Due to the bitter taste of consumers, dark roasted coffee is the most popular variety of coffee sold in Vietnamese coffee shops.

-And, in Vietnamese users’ beliefs, coffee must be bitter, not bitter, not coffee.
+And, in Vietnamese users’ beliefs, coffee must be bitter, not bitter.
 As a result, if you own a coffee business, you should consider this factor.

 People have various roasts between these two levels, such as medium roast and full roast, in addition to light and dark roasts.